 Flights to Indonesia can be long so while traveling remember to keep hydrated, avoid alcohol and get up to walk around often while traveling.
 If your feet tend to swell during long periods of sitting or you have any concerns about DVT, a pair of compression socks may be a good idea.

 Visas: When landing in Indonesia it is easy to get a Visa if you are from one of the 97 countries that are part of Indonesia's Visa on Arrival (VOA) program.
 A visa for 30 days costs $35 US or IDR500,000.
 This fee can be paid by cash or credit card.
 There may be additional fees added for using a credit card.
+The visa electronic visa can be obtained prior to departure or in the airport.
 This can be extended at any local immigration office.
 You may come across information online about Indonesia's' No Need Visa program for many countries for stays up to 30 days.
-This is lo longer true, as that program has been suspended.
+This is no longer true, as that program has been suspended.
 Currently only the ASEA countries are included in that program.

 Airport Transport: When flying into Bali, you want to look for flights into Gusti Ngurah Rai International Airport in Denpasar.
 Denpasar is the capital city of the province of Bali.
 The Bali airport is a very modern and easy place for foreign visitors to navigate.
 If you are looking to independently find transportation from the airport to another location in Bali, it is recommended that you seek out one of taxi vendors inside of the airport.
 There you will find it quite easy and safe to pay for your taxi inside and be escorted out to your driver.
 There is a stand with a few competing companies close to the exit, including Blue Bird, a national taxi company.
 You may find that the taxis require cash payment so be sure to stop at the money changer, on your way toward the exit.
 If you miss these taxi vendors you may find yourself mobbed by lots of competing drivers outside looking for business.
 If you are arriving for one of our tours, we would be happy to arrange an airport pick up for you with our private driver.